hackepeterOli/pyHPSU/README.md

 1. Hardware Setup (ELM327)
--a Most cheap china replicas will not work because the "AT PP" command is not implemented.
+ 1.1 Most cheap china replicas will not work because the "AT PP" command is not implemented.
 A purchase recommendation is as follows: https://www.totalcardiagnostics.com/elm327

-  b.
-It is recommended to order a matching obd2 socket (16pol) to connect the can adapter
+ 1.2 It is recommended to order a matching obd2 socket (16pol) to connect the can adapter

   c.
 Connect the CAN-High cable 6, the CAN-Low cable 14 and CAN signal ground 5 to the hpsu, Power on the CAN-Side is not needet